Sakyawira/Sakyawira/README.md

 [Guess Songs](https://github.com/Sakyawira/Guess) is a web-application that creates quizes about songs lyrics.

 ### Sudoku Web-App
-[This](https://sakyawira.github.io/Sudoku-Web/) is the classic game 'Sudoku' created with JavacScript, HTML, CSS, and Bootstrap.
+[This](https://sakyawira.github.io/Sudoku-Web/) is the classic game 'Sudoku' created with JavaScript, HTML, CSS, and Bootstrap.

 ## Games Credits